Sleeping in Airports

 7 Things to do on a layover at Moscow Domodedovo Airport

 The smaller of two airports serving Moscow, a layover at Domodedovo Airport doesn’t have to be a second thought.
-Instead, make the most of your time here with these 7 things to do on a layover at Moscow Domodedovo Airport.
+Instead, make the most of your time here with these seven things to do on a layover at Moscow Domodedovo Airport.

 1. Enjoy a meal

 Airport DiningStart your layover with a meal from the 30+ dining options.
-Sit-down bars and restaurants offer Russian, American, Irish, Italian, and Austrian and German cuisine, and many pour a decent pint.
+Sit-down bars and restaurants offer Russian, American, Irish, Italian, Austrian and German cuisine, and many pour a decent pint.
 Cafes are available for to-go coffee or quick-service sandwiches and salads.

 International chains include Spaten Brasserie, Subway, Burger King, Cinnabon, and KFC.
-Many eateries stay open 24-hours.
+Many eateries stay open 24 hours.

 2. Relax in a lounge